LinX64/linx64.github.io/about.md

 comments: false
 ---

-I am working mostly as an Android Engineer, with a focus on Kotlin, Jetpack Compose, Kotlin Coroutines, and all the new technologies.
-I was used to work as a Penetration Tester, means I possess a good knowledge of security on Linux-based servers, Android, and web applications.
+I work mostly as an Android Engineer, with a focus on Kotlin, Jetpack Compose, Kotlin Coroutines, and all the new technologies.
 I also like to give talks and write articles about my experiences, and I am a big fan of open source.

+# Expertise

+My expertise spans a wide range, from working with BLE devices and legacy projects (Java, XML, RxJava) to embracing new technology stacks like Jetpack Compose, Kotlin, Coroutines, and CI/CD pipelines for fresh projects.
+I have a deep appreciation for modern development practices and tooling, making extensive use of Jetpack Compose, Kotlin, Coroutines, GitHub Actions, Firebase, and Compose multiplatform in my daily work.

+Prior to my journey in mobile development, I explored the world of Cyber security as a penetration tester and shared my knowledge as a lecturer.
+I am also the Founder and CEO of Rapid Brain, a Polish software development company, where we're driven by a shared commitment to innovation and excellence.